EdmundBenedict/lordcephei.github.io/pages/fpintrotut.md

 The first few lines are just header information, then you have a number of basic parameters for a calculation.
 We won't talk about these values now but a full description is provided on the ctrl file page.
 Defaults are provided by **blm**{: style="color: blue"} for most of the variables except **gmax** and **nkabc**, which are left as "NULL".
 The "nkabc" specifies the k mesh.
 There is no sensible way for blm to select a default value, as it depends on the bandgap or details of the Fermi surface, and also the precision needed for the physical property you need.
 The "gmax" value specifies how fine a real space mesh is used for the interstitial charge density and this depends on the basis set as described below.

-We now need a basis set, which will give us an estimate for gmax.
+We now need a basis set, which will give us an estimate for **gmax**.
 This can done automatically by using the **lmfa**{: style="color: blue"} tool. **lmfa**{: style="color: blue"} also calculates free atom wavefunctions and densities.
 The latter will be used later to make a trial density for the crystal calculation; the free atom wavefunctions are used to fit the basis set parameters.
 Note that in the all electron approach, space is partitioned in two kinds of regions: an augmentation sphere part (around each atom) and an interstitial part (region between spheres).
 In the augmentation spheres, the basis set is composed of local atomic functions, tabulated numerically.
 In the interstitial regions, the basis consists of analytic, smooth-Hankel functions, characterised by their smoothing radius (**RSMH**) and Hankel energies (**EH**).
 The number of interstitial functions and their parameters (**RSMH** and **EH**) are defined in the basp file (the size of which is determined by parameters in the ctrl file).
 There are a few more subtleties to the code's basis set but we will leave further details to the theory pages and the input file pages.
 Run the following command:

     $ lmfa ctrl.si

-Again the output shows some structural information and then details about finding the free atom density, basis set fitting and, at the end an estimate of gmax is printed out.
+Again the output shows some structural information and then details about finding the free atom density, basis set fitting and, at the end an estimate of **gmax** is printed out.
 Note that the Barth-Hedin exchange-correlation functional is used, as indicated by "XC:BH", this was specified by "**xcfun**=2" in the ctrl file (the default).
 We won't go into more detail now, but a full description can be found on the **lmfa**{: style="color: blue"} page.
 One thing to note is a recommended value for **gmax**  given towards the end: "GMAX=5.0".
 Now that we have a gmax value, open up the ctrl file and change the default NULL value to 5.0.

     $ nano ctrl.si